RADAR & Disabled Toilet Door Locks

 Protect against vandalism with RADAR locks

-The National Key Scheme aims to give protection against vandalism or misuse so that a clean functional toilet is available for disabled users.
+The National Key Scheme aims to provide protection against vandalism or misuse, ensuring a clean, functional toilet is available for disabled users.
 RADAR locks should be installed on disabled toilet doors so as to allow access to disabled or registered blind people holding a RADAR key.

 You can purchase these locks individually or a RADAR lockset kit.
 RADAR keys are also available to purchase through this website separately.
 Please contact our friendly and experienced sales team for further guidance.